Nine Tiles logo

 An address may serve to identify a service or endpoint, or to locate it within the topology of the network, or both.
 Where it does both, there should be a clear partition between the two parts.
 This is true of the NSAP addresses used in ATM (the prefix is a locator and the ESI is an identifier) but not of IPv4 addresses.

 Various checks are made when a connection is requested, and if any of them fails the call is refused, with a message giving the reason.
-Among the things that may be checked are the caller's rights to access the equipment or service, the destination's support for the format to be transmitted, and of course for foreground calls that the necessary bandwidth can be reserved.
+Among the things that may be checked are the caller's rights to access the equipment or service, the destination's support for the format to be transmitted, and of course for AV flows that the necessary bandwidth can be reserved.
 If appropriate, billing information can be collected.

 Interworking with other technologies